John Smillie, Executive Director

 Kevin Dowling, Communications Director

 Kevin has been with WORC since 1995.
 He has served as WORC’s Development Director and is currently the Communications Director.
 He is a graduate of the University of Maryland, with a B.A. in Political Science.
 His experience includes work as a field organizer for a Congressional campaign, as a staff assistant in a Congressional office, and as Director of Northern Plains Resource Council’s Montana Rural Electric Cooperative Project.
-He is the vice president of the Good Earth Market, a co-op grocery store for health food, and former chairman of the board of directors for Community Seven, a community access television station.
+He is the vice president of the Good Earth Market, a co-op grocery store for health food, and vice president of Community Seven, a community access television station.

 Kerri Nelson Wolenetz, Development Director